-The Alaskan Malamute is one massive dog with great working, and pulling abilities.
+The Alaskan Malamute is one massive dog with great working and pulling abilities.
 Bred in the cold regions, these dogs are made for high endurance!
 They are double-coated dogs, therefore they shed fur-balls almost everywhere they move, especially during spring and fall.
 It is a tough job to contain the Malamute in your backyard as these dogs are highly interested in companionship.
-If they feel neglected or bored, you will encounter with holes they will dig out in your backyard or with escapes and runnings out of the fence.
+If they feel neglected or bored, you will encounter with holes they will dig out in your garden or with escapes and runnings out of the fence.
 They are well-known escape experts!
 In any case, you should better get them micro-chipped or have an ID tagged on their collars, at all times!

 2. Siberian Husky

 The dense double-coat makes the Siberian Husky very prepared for cold climates, where he can frolic in the snow and never get cold, even in hot temperatures!
 They must get regular brushings if you do not want to step on fur-balls!
 Although they shed year-round, the shedding peaks happen during spring and fall!
 Read 5 Steps How to Groom a Siberian Husky.

 One of the most popular dog breeds, the German Shepherd is another high-ranked dog in the heavy-shedding list.
 As a result, they need to get brushed regularly to prevent your house from being drowned in dog hair!
 If you are not the type to take good care of your dog, especially, during the shedding seasons, you should think twice before adopting a German Shepherd!
 These dogs can make a hair-mess in your house!